- home

 A thoughtful estate plan gives your family clarity.
 It answers who will inherit, who will care for children, and who will step in when needed.

 While comprehensive comfort care to manage suffering is a universally accepted standard, physician- assisted dying is only legal in fourteen states in the United States of America.
-This season of HBO’s series, The Pitt, provided
+I’m a big fan of HBO’s medical drama,

 One year for Christmas, my mother-in-law gave my children a “Chat Pack.”
 It’s a box of cards with simple questions designed to start conversations.
 My children are all now adults, but they loved it when